 These days, using a case with your smartphone is a must to keep them from shattering, especially since the front and back of most phones are glass now.
 However, with a large smartphone, you want a case that's going to provide you with excellent protection without adding to the size of your smartphone.

-That's where Galaxy S20 aramid cases – PITAKA MagEZ case come in.
+That's where Galaxy S20 magnetic phone cases – PITAKA MagEZ case come in.

 The case is made from aramid fiber, a bulletproof material that's used in spaceships and race cars.
 They protect your phone against scratches from keys, coins and even knives.